bkrug/dragon-placement-api/README.md

 Use the `--force` tag, if you want to replace the old models.

+## Clean Architecture

+The main criticism of Clean Architecture that I am aware of is that people don't always like having so many extra projects within the solution.
+That is a reasonable criticism.
+The soution indeed has three projects for each business domain, and three (very small) common projects.

+One could potentially reduce the number of projects.
+In this example, projects are a low-tech solution for enforcing one-directional dependencies between layers.
+In applications that put layers in their own folders, some sort of unit testing or linting solution is necessary to confrim that a domain layer does not inherit from an infrastructure layer.
+Those solutions are better,
+I just haven't gotten around to implementing them yet.

 ## Using more of a Domain Driven Design